gitlabhq/gitlabhq/doc/api/issues.md

 + `labels` (optional) - Comma-separated label names for an issue
 + `closed` (optional) - The state of an issue (0 = false, 1 = true)

-Return values:

-+ `200 Ok` on success and the update project issue
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID or issue ID not found

 ## Delete existing issue (**Deprecated**)